Do You Have a Marketing Plan?

 Moderate to Heavy Facebook users interested in family and travelling who also follow a college or other educational institution

-Light to Moderate Pintrest users who interest include scrapbooking
+Light to Moderate Pinterest users who interest include scrapbooking

 I think you get the point.